Peter Lambert (baseball): Tokyo Yakult Swallows

 On December 14, 2024, Lambert signed a one–year, $1.6 million contract with the Tokyo Yakult Swallows of Nippon Professional Baseball.
 On April 29, 2025, Lambert tied an NPB record by throwing three wild pitches in one inning against the Yokohama DeNA BayStars.
 He made 21 appearances for the Swallows, compiling a 3-11 record and 4.26 ERA with 104 strikeouts across 116 1/3 innings pitched.
-Lambert became a free agent following the season.
+On October 14, 2025, the Swallows announced that they would not retain Lambert for the 2026 season.

 Houston Astros

 On November 3, 2025, Lambert signed a minor league contract with the Houston Astros.
+On March 24, 2026, Lambert was released by Houston after triggering an opt-out clause in his contract.
+On March 27, Lambert re-signed with the Astros on a new minor league contract.
+He began the regular season with the Triple-A Sugar Land Space Cowboys.
+On April 17, the Astros selected Lambert's contract, adding him to their active roster.

 Personal life

-Lambert's brother is Jimmy Lambert, who is also a professional baseball player and currently pitches for the Chicago White Sox.
+Lambert's brother is Jimmy Lambert, who is also a professional baseball player and previously played for the Chicago White Sox.